 One defensive coach will be allowed on the playing field for instructional purposes only.
 The defensive coach is not to give any instructions to the players while the ball is in play, but rather instruct before or after a play.
 The Umpire shall warn a coach once for instructing during play and may eject the coach for a second violation.

 Timeouts will be limited to one defensive timeout per game and one offensive timeout per inning. five-run rule will be in effect for the first five innings.
 Once a team scores five runs it will be considered three outs.
-The sixth inning will be unlimited runsme limits are in effect, see page 3, 6-6
+The sixth inning will be unlimited runs, time limits are in effect, see page 3, 6-6

 Pitching will be from a pitching machine at a speed and location determined by the Division VP and may change during the season..
 The umpire will call balls and strikes.
 Three strikes and the batter is out.